curiousmaster/JackItNG/payloads/Windows/Payload---EICAR-AV-test.md

-A simple test to place the EICAR AV test string in a file on the Desktop, which in theory should trigger the AV on the host.
+REM A simple test to place the EICAR AV test string in a file on the Desktop, which in theory should trigger the AV on the host.
 Useful if you're assessing a host with no other connectivity.
+REM

-Original version by tautology.
+REM Original version by tautology.

 ```
 DEFAULTDELAY 500